fotakide/drought/README.md

 ## Composite generation

-Retrieve imagery from Microsoft Planetary Computer and utilize STAC to get the values
+Retrieve imagery from Microsoft Planetary Computer and utilize STAC to get the values:
-1.
+1. Based on EMSN217 for composite generation